- Water tests

 Drinking Fountains in Switzerland

-Switzerland is known as the Water Castle of Europe.
-And not without reason.
-Streams, rivers, glaciers, and more than 1500 lakes supply the entire population with precious water.
+Switzerland is not without reason referred to as the Water Tower of Europe.
+Streams, rivers, glaciers, and over 1500 lakes supply the population with drinking water.

 Drinking Fountains in Switzerland

-✪ Good to know: Swiss food inspectors confirm: the water from Swiss drinking fountains can be consumed without hesitation.
-Regularly conducted fountain analyses support this important finding.
+✪ Good to know: According to Swiss food inspectors, the water from drinking fountains can be consumed without hesitation.
+Regular fountain analyses confirm this high quality.

-✪ Good to know: In Switzerland, the maximum limit for selenium is 50 milligrams per liter of water.
-The WHO recommends a significantly lower value, namely 10 milligrams per liter.
+✪ Good to know: The limit value for selenium in Switzerland is 50 µg/l.
+The WHO, on the other hand, recommends a significantly lower guideline value of 10 µg/l.

 ✔ Heavy metals and pollutants